Hallur20/GutenbergDatabaseExamProject/README.md

 inner join authorBooks on authorBooks.bookId = book.id
 where Cities.cityName = ?;
 ```
-<h3>2-Given a book title, your application plots all cities mentioned in this book.</h3>
+<h3>2.
+Given a book title, your application plots all cities mentioned in this book.</h3>

 ```sql
 SELECT book.id, cityName as cityMentioned, latitude, longitude, cityMention.count as cityOccurences, title